Approximating stochastic volatility by recombinant trees: Numerical results

-Tables 1 and 2 show the convergence of European put and call prices computed by our method compared to the closed form solutions of Heston \cite{hes}.
+Tables~\ref{HestonEput} and \ref{HestonEcall} show the convergence of European put and call prices computed by our method compared to the closed form solutions of Heston \cite{hes}.
 In the European case, one can calculate errors as Heston's solution is available in closed form.
-The option prices computed for the number of time steps $N = 200$, $350$ and $500$ illustrate very good convergence to the closed form solution as reported in Tables 1 and 2.
-Furthermore, one verify that the put-call parity holds exactly for option prices at each of these time steps sizes.
+The option prices computed for the number of time steps $N = 200$, $350$ and $500$ illustrate very good convergence to the closed form solutions as reported in Tables~\ref{HestonEput} and \ref{HestonEcall}.
+Furthermore, one can verify that the put-call parity holds exactly for option prices at each of these time steps sizes.
 Clearly, this is the outcome of the fact that our price process in any step size is a martingale.

-Table 3 reports the difference between the American put prices obtained from our method and those obtained by the Control Variate (CV) technique of \cite{bn}.
+Table~\ref{NBput} reports the difference between the American put prices obtained from our method and those obtained by the control variate (CV) technique of \cite{bn}.
 The table shows that our numbers are in good agreement with those obtained by the CV method.
-The first three largest differences between the models are $(0.27 \%, 0.26 \%, 0.22 \% )$ and on average there is a difference of $0.10 \%$ per option.
-We should point out to the reader that the CV technique computes the value of the put option modifies the computed prices via the fromula
+The first three largest differences between the models are $(0.27 \%, 0.26 \%, 0.22 \% )$, and on average there is a difference of $0.10 \%$ per option.
+We should point out to the reader that\vadjust{\goodbreak} the CV technique computes the value of the put option via the formula

-According to \cite{bn}, this method is particularly useful for longer maturity options.
+According to Beliaeva and Nawalkha \cite{bn}, this method is particularly useful for longer maturity options.